Linkurious/linkurious.js/plugins/sigma.plugins.leaflet/README.md

  * The method will fit the view to the nodes.
 If nodes are currently animated, it will postpone the execution after the end of the animation.

 **syncNodes(?*array*|*number*|*string*)** : *sigma.plugins.leaflet*
- * The method will update the cartesian coordinates of the specified node ids from their geospatial coordinates and refresh the Sigma instance.
-All nodes will be updated if no parameter is specified.
+ * The method will update the cartesian coordinates of the given node ids from their geospatial coordinates and refresh the Sigma instance.
+All nodes will be updated if no parameter is given.
  * Apply this method after the addition of new nodes to the graph.

 **syncMap()** : *sigma.plugins.leaflet*